National Hotline Call 1-888-88-MARRIAGE

 Most immigration attorneys are trained to secure immigration benefits, not to protect U.S. citizen sponsors from long-term risk.
 This structural bias can leave sponsors exposed to serious financial and legal liability.
-Independent counsel—whose sole duty is to the U.S. citizen—counterbalances this bias by evaluating your interests, risks, and consequences independently of the immigration outcome.
+Independent legal counsel — whose sole duty is to the U.S. citizen — counterbalances this bias by evaluating your interests, risks, and consequences independently of the immigration outcome.
+Consulting an attorney who represents you exclusively is the single most important step.

 True due diligence goes beyond public-record searches and requires active verification of life history and prior representations.
-Legal counsel can conduct background checks, formally request documentary evidence from the intending immigrant, and interview to resolve inconsistencies.
+Legal counsel can conduct an investigation, formally request documentary evidence from the intending immigrant, and interview to resolve inconsistencies.
 This process ensures critical facts are verified by a neutral third party rather than accepted through trust or informal assurances.

 Social vetting involves allowing trusted friends and family to observe the relationship and provide candid feedback.
 Your community understands your values, history, and vulnerabilities better than any professional.
 Their outside perspective is a powerful safeguard, as manipulators often rely on isolation to conceal behavioral red flags that loved ones instinctively recognize.